raian621/discode/README.md

 - [ ] Scheduled announcements (Leaderboard results, daily LeetCode notifications, etc)
 - [ ] Managed role used to pinging members when the daily LeetCode problem is updated

+## Commands

+### `/connect <leetcode-username>`

+Connect your LeetCode account with your Discord account.
+Simply

+- Run the command
+- Get your DisCode validation token
+- Add the DisCode validation token to the skills section of your LeetCode profile
+- Re-run the command to verify that the validation token is in the skills section of your LeetCode profile
+- Optionally remove the validation token from the skills section of your LeetCode profile

+The account connection will be used to tabulate your score on DisCode and server leaderboards and allow you to flex your LeetCode stats.

+### `/daily`

+Display the description and stats for the daily LeetCode problem.

+### `/problem <problem-identifier> [type]`

+Search for a problem by its

+- title slug i.e. `jump-game` (`type: slug`)
+- id number i.e. `55` (`type: id`)

+and display the description and stats for the problem if it exists.

 ## Running the Bot

 ### Prerequisites